 Following the research blitz presentations of Penn faculty work, former U.S. Ambassador Richard Verma sat down with Lauder Institute's Jim McGann for a keynote conversation about U.S.-India relations.
 Read more at Penn Today.

 Unable to join the 2019 Symposium?

 The University of Pennsylvania has a longstanding history in India and strong engagement there through research and educational programs.
 Penn was one of the first American universities to teach Sanskrit in the 1880s and it established the first academic program dedicated to South Asian Studies in 1947, which was followed by the establishment of a Title VI resource center on South Asia in 1958.

 These early accomplishments were followed by other notable pioneering achievements in Penn’s more recent history, including the establishment of the first academic research center devoted to contemporary India (CASI) in 1992, and a counterpart organization in India (UPIASI) in 1997.
-Van Pelt Library is also recognized for having one of the most extensive collections of resource materials on South Asia in the United States and Penn teaches a large number of Indian languages.
+In 2017, the University established a multi-million dollar India Research and Engagement Fund (IREF) and launched the annual Penn India Research Symposium.